markjbrown/cosmos-global-distribution-demos/README.md

 After the accounts are provisioned you can launch the application.
 Before running any demos you must run the "Initialize" menu item first.
 Running Initialize will provision 9 databases and 11 containers.
 Throughput is set at the container level at 400 RU/s.

 [!IMPORTANT]
-> This solution has 11 containers provisioned at 400 RU/s each.
-It is recommended that you run "Initialize" each time you run this solution and then run "Clean up" when you are done which will delete all the databases and containers for this sample.
+> This solution has 9 containers provisioned at 400 RU/s each.
+It is recommended that you run "Initialize" each time you run this solution and "Clean up" when you are done which will delete all the databases and containers for this sample.
 This will reduce your costs to the absolute minimum.
 You may also want to Stop the VM as well if not being used.